This page aims to give a simple explanation about the way the LTMR signals trains and the past, present and future installations of the system.

 The LTMR signals are based off London Underground practice and therefore use two aspects, red and green.
 The signals tell the driver when and where he can move with a red aspect saying stop and a green aspect saying go.
 There are also repeater signals which show a yellow aspect instead of red.
 These warn the driver if the next signal is at red so that they can slow the train down in time.
 In certain areas, shunt signals are used.
 These tell the driver that they may proceed at caution, prepared to stop short of any obstruction.

 The signals control the entry to each section, using the train detection methods to know when they can turn green to let a train pass.
 The signals also decide whether a train can pass by looking at what other signals are green.
 For example, if a single line is unoccupied but the signal at the far end is green (allowing a train to enter the single line), then the signal at this end will remain red.
 This is called interlocking and the LTMR uses relays to do this.
-The wires to power each signal relay pass through the track detection and other signal relays, physically preventing them turning on when he full range of conditions are not met.
+The wires to power each signal relay pass through the track detection and other signal relays, physically preventing them turning on when the full range of conditions are not met.

 The LTMR mainly uses spring held points.
 These points use a strong spring to hold the blades in a set direction.
 The train is able to push past the blades and the spring will pull the blades back to the correct position.
-We also have two manually operated points (on the mainline), one for the carriage siding and one for the second platform at Ealing End.
+We also have two electrically operated points (on the mainline), one for the carriage siding and one for the second platform at Ealing End.

 The LTMR used to use an N-Style lever frame from the museums collection.
 This had 11 levers which controlled the signals, carriage shed point and also a few safety functions.
 In addition, there were three buttons to control three signals in the station area.